Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 To guarantee this, Kotlin compiler uses a number of analyses which are described in more detail [here][Control- and data-flow analysis].

 TODO(maybe it makes more sense to write all the initialization business right here)

+#### Constant properties

+A property may be declared **constant**, meaning that its value is known during compilation, by using the special `const` modifier.
+In order to be declared `const`, a property must meet the following requirements:

+- Its type is one of the following:
+    - One of the [the built-in integral types][Built-in integer types];
+    - `kotlin.Boolean`;
+    - `kotlin.Char`;
+    - `kotlin.String`;
+- It is declared in the top-level scope or inside [an object declaration][Object declarations];
+- It has an initializer expression and this initializer expression may be evaluated in the compile-time.
+  Integer literals and string interpolation expressions without evaluated expressions, as well as builtin arithmetic/comparison operations and string concatenation operations on those are such expressions, but it is implementation-defined which other expressions qualify for this;
+- It does not have getters, setters or delegation specifiers.

 ### Type alias